-Reading Native American literature requires a comprehension of the culture from which the literature emerges.
-Drawing from the reservoir of myth and tradition, Native American writers retell the tales, giving part of themselves back to the community, while participating in a spiritual process.
-Leslie Marmon Silko goes further by saying that the ancient people perceived the the world and their place in the world as “part of an ancient continuous story composed of innumerable bundles of other stories.
+Reading Native American literature requires comprehending the culture from which the literature emerges.
+Drawing from the reservoir of myth and tradition, Native American writers retell the tales, giving part of themselves back to the community while participating in a spiritual process.
+Leslie Marmon Silko says that the ancient people perceived the world and their place as “part of an ancient continuous story composed of innumerable bundles of other stories.

-- The long history of storytelling stands out as the most important element in the tradition; it not only contributes to individual self-definition, but it also brings the members of the community together in a common experience, giving them all a common identity.
+- The long history of storytelling stands out as the most important element in the tradition; it contributes to individual self-definition and brings the community members together in a shared experience, giving them all a common identity.

-- Everything about the storytelling process is focused on remembering where the people came from, and how that creation affects their current situation.
-Any question that a child or an adult asked can be answered with the telling of the tale.
-It’s a way of bringing the community together (as the people interact with each other, offering conflicting versions of the story).
+- Everything about the storytelling process is focused on remembering where the people came from and how that creation affects their current situation.
+Any question a child or an adult asks can be answered by telling the tale.
+It’s a way of bringing the community together (as the people interact, offering conflicting versions of the story).

 - The myths are cumulative.
 It’s “the web” of all memories and ideas.
 The very existence of the stories provides security and identity.

-- A sense of urgency pervades Native American Literature, centering around the fear that the people will forget–a blunder that would cause the people to loose their sense of self, community and spiritual focus.
+- A sense of urgency pervades Native American Literature, centering around the fear that the people will forget–a blunder that would cause them to lose their sense of self, community, and spiritual focus.

-- The stories give the people a sense of importance, a feeling that there’s a purpose, even meaning, to their existence.
-The people never wanted (or needed) to wonder where they came from, why the sky was blue, or why they live in this place.
-The knowledge offers a sense of security and self-definition, which keeps the community strong.
+- The stories give the people a sense of importance, a feeling that their existence has a purpose, even meaning.
+The people never wanted (or needed) to wonder where they came from, why the sky was blue, or why they lived there.
+The knowledge offers security and self-definition, which keeps the community strong.